Survey Results - Trainee feedback on Latham & Watkins

 Who we are: Latham & Watkins has more than 3,000 lawyers globally.
 Its non-hierarchical, collegiate management style and ‘one firm’ culture make Latham a unique place to work.
 Over 70% of the firm’s transactions involve five or more Latham offices and the collaborative atmosphere is strengthened by the firm’s diversity.

-What we do: Our award-winning London office is home to nearly 500 lawyers and recognised for its work advising some of the world’s leading corporates, financial institutions and private equity firms on market-shaping transactions, disputes, and regulatory matters.
+What we do: Our award-winning London office is home to nearly 500 lawyers and is known for its work advising some of the world’s leading corporates, financial institutions and private equity firms on market-shaping transactions, disputes and regulatory matters.

 Our leading finance practice has earned an exceptional reputation in the market, regularly advising on all types of leveraged, acquisition and project finance work.
 We have market-leading experience in M&A, debt and equity financing, high yield, restructurings, recapitalisations, divestitures, data privacy and cyber security, and outsourcing.
 We also offer comprehensive tax and environmental advice for complex multi-jurisdictional transactions and disputes.
 With nearly 900 litigators located in 25 major business centres globally, we are one of the few firms capable of providing clients with immediate, high-quality legal expertise anywhere in the world, whether our clients’ needs are local or international.